TheMarex/ba-thesis/text/5_pushrecovery.md

 as to be in an unstable state.
 Choosing a small value will let us react faster to disturbances, but make the method error prone.
 Choosing a large value will add an additional detail until we can react, but is much less prone to be triggered by mistake.
-An experimental evaluation yielded good results with a duration of $t = $ \fixme{add real time here}.
+An experimental evaluation yielded good results with a duration of $t = 0.35s$.

 ## Recovery